MarkCalderon/electrodry-trial/README.md

 ## How to run in a local environment:

-1. Open a terminal on the project directory
+1. Open a terminal and navigate towards the project directory
 2. Type the code below to install the necessary dependencies
 ```
 npm ci